aichacamara/international-vaccine-allocation/README_seir_opt.txt

 seir_opt2.py	optimizes using iterative LPs or simulates

-seirQP2.py
+seirQP3.py
 optimizes using QP (at each lambda) or simulates.
-Has Susan's changes:
+Recent changes:
   MIPgap=.02
   time limit=600s for each QP
   record results of QP if status == GRB.TIME_LIMIT
-***This version can be deleted if it doesn't have other changes

-seirQP3.py
-This version has Susan's changes, plus clarified output: suboptimal QP results are counted if time limit reached,
+  clarified output: suboptimal QP results are counted if time limit reached,
 	removed unused column
   console output is redirected to output file ..._con.out using sys.stdout